 Master of Occupational Therapy

-The program will remain competitive and a limited number of students will be admitted.
-Students will still have to do volunteer hours, get recommendations and, if selected, interview for one of the spots in the class.
-The GRE will also now be required.
+The MOT program will remain competitive and a limited number of students (20 per year) will be admitted.
+Applicants will be required to complete volunteer hours, submit letters of recommendation and, if selected, interview for one of the spots in the class.

 Credit for Previous Coursework / Work Experience: Due to the sequential nature and learning goals of the MOT curriculum, all students admitted to the MOT Program will be required to complete the full curriculum.
 The West Virginia University MOT Program will not give credit for occupational therapy coursework completed at any other university toward the MOT degree.
 Transfer credit will only be considered for undergraduate prerequisite coursework.
 The Program will also not give credit for any work experience toward the MOT degree.

 Please check this page often as updates may be forthcoming.